ted-ncg/labs/README.md

-# labs
+# Labs

-Additional reference information for Labs
+This repository contains additional reference information for lab work.